sizigia/learn-co-lessons/README.md

  'url': 'https://www.yelp.com/biz/frontier-restaurant-albuquerque-2?adjust_creative=SYc8R4Gowqru5h4SBKZXsQ&utm_campaign=yelp_api_v3&utm_medium=api_v3_business_search&utm_source=SYc8R4Gowqru5h4SBKZXsQ'}
 ```

-One way to quickly view a dictionary is to look at the keys of the dictionary.
+As we already know, one way to quickly view the attributes of a dictionary is to look at the keys of the dictionary.

 ```python